dynamic/silverstripe-elemental-accordion/README.md

 ### Template Notes

 The default templates are based off [Bootstrap 4](https://getbootstrap.com/) cards and collapse.
+If a theme is not using bootstrap, panel functionality will need to be implemented based on the theme’s UX options or via third party scripts such as jQuery UI.

 ## Screen Shots